The Shared Crossing Research Initiative

 SCRI's growing international library of personal accounts of profound healing experiences occurring around death form the basis for an upcoming book titled At Heaven’s Door: What Shared Journeys to the Afterlife Teach About Dying Well and Living Better.
 The aspiration behind this book is to apply stories of shared death experiences to transform personal and social relations to death and dying.

-Analyzing the Therapeutic Benefits of Shared Crossings
+The Therapeutic Benefits of Shared Crossings

 Our next phase of research focuses on analyzing the full range of benefits that may arise from shared crossings and developing strategies with which to best apply these benefits.
 SCRI remains committed to community building and sustained dialog around shared crossing experiences and their therapeutic benefits.